mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

-Few weeks ago I noticed a blog post ["Oxidizing Source Maps with Rust and WebAssembly"](https://hacks.mozilla.org/2018/01/oxidizing-source-maps-with-rust-and-webassembly/) making rounds on Twitter - talking about performance benefits of replacing plain JavaScript in the core of `source-map` library with a Rust compiled to WebAssembly.
+Few weeks ago I noticed a blog post ["Oxidizing Source Maps with Rust and WebAssembly"](https://hacks.mozilla.org/2018/01/oxidizing-source-maps-with-rust-and-webassembly/) making rounds on Twitter - talking about performance benefits of replacing plain JavaScript in the core of `source-map` library with a Rust version compiled to WebAssembly.

 This post piqued my interest, not because I am a huge on either Rust or WASM, but rather because I am always curious about language features and